shaneiadt/Ramblings/pages/2021/ten-useful-git-commands.md

 git add -p
 ```

 This will go through each change in hunks and give you the option to stage, skip or quit.
-Try it out the next time you're running `add` :thumbsup:
+Try it out the next time you're running `add` 👍

 ## 4. Stay committed